-You could do that on others’ profiles – leave comments, like their posts, answer to questions on their stories.
+You could do that on others’ profiles – leave comments, like their posts, and answer questions on their stories.
 That way, you are not only being visible and reaching new followers but also supporting your own community!

-One thing is liking and commenting on others’ Instagram posts; another, maybe even more important, is engaging with your own existing followers.
-If they take the time to engage with your content, find the time to engage back: ask questions in your captions and stories, like and reply to their comments, make sure your replies to the DMs are thorough and kind!
+One thing is liking and commenting on others’ Instagram posts; another, maybe even more important, is engaging with your existing followers.
+If they take the time to engage with your content, find the time to engage back: ask questions in your captions and stories, like and reply to their comments, and make sure your replies to the DMs are thorough and kind!
 It will show your followers that the time they afford you actually means something to you, and you appreciate it.

 On another note, if you see your followers are not really engaging with your content, figure out what could be the reason – could it be the quality of your photos?
-Maybe you should try to ask some questions in your captions?
+Maybe you should try to ask some questions in your captions.
 Maybe you are posting too frequently?
 Or are the posts too similar?
 Think about your followers as your clients – what do they want to see, hear, or learn about?
 Try to change things up a bit, and don’t give up!

 5. Don’t stress about the numbers

 This is an important thing to remember: don’t care too much about the number of your Instagram followers.
 You don’t really need a massive following to be successful.
 Instead, it’s a lot smarter to start off with a small fanbase who are actually interested in your content, who read through your long captions, like the new posts, answer the polls on stories – these are the followers who matter.